Regan-Koopmans/Notes/Recursion.md

     }
 ```

 ##Nested Recursion

-**Nested recursion** is when the parameter of a recursive call is anotherrecursive call.
+**Nested recursion** is when the parameter of a recursive call is another recursive call.
 As one can imaging these functions tend to explode in computational time and complexity.

 ##Backtracking